Ckrenzer/Winter-Livestock-Data/README.md

 ### UPDATE 2/7/2021 ----------------------------------------------
 What was once a simple project in web scraping has turned into my go-to dataset for different statistical techniques and a base to build my programming portfolio.

+This repository is the first search result on Duck Duck Go for "winter livestock data"!!!